mcgredonps/stoqs/doc/instructions/PYDAP.md

 #root = %(here)s/data
 #templates = %(here)s/templates
 #x-wsgiorg.throw_errors = 0

-# Next, assure that the mod_wsgi module is installed.
-Note that this is
-# different from the mod_proxy_uwsgi module, which is more modern but
-# with which I have had endless problems.  mod_wsgi is an apache
-# module that provides a wsgi interface for hosting wsgi-compliant
-# python applications.
-On CentOS 7 it can be installed from yum

-yum install mod_wsgi

 # Edit /var/www/pydap/server/apache/pydap.wsgi  to add these two lines at the very top: